 Cristina Sanchez is an accomplished artist born in Chihuahua, Mexico.
 Her experience spans nearly 20 years beginning with the development of painting skills in oil, acrylic and water colors.
 At the University of Chihuahua, she expanded her skills in painting and developed a passion for sculpting in various mediums including wood, clay and stone.

-Today she continues to focus on sculpting and painting.
+Today she continues to focus on painting and sculpting.
 Her themes often include the human form and coexistences with the subconscious.
-The influence of Mexico’s pre-Hispanic roots becomes an evident influence when considering her body of work as a whole.
+The influence of Mexico’s pre-Hispanic roots is evident when considering her body of work as a whole.
 Cristina paints using a mixture of different materials and shapes, which can result in a three-dimensional effect, often appearing as though painted object wants to become a sculpture.
 Her sculptures reveal sets of negative spaces, smooth strokes and delicate lines, while maintaining the strength of human expression that characterizes her style.